-On April 23, 2016, the Sisters of the Divine Compassion elected new leaders for the next four years, taking office on July 2, 2016.
-Elected were Sisters Laura Donovan, President, Alice Feeley, Mary Ann Kinsella, Carol Peterson, and Kristin Donworth.
+On September 13, 2020, the Sisters of the Divine Compassion elected new leaders for the next four years, taking office on September 26, 2020.
+Elected were Sisters Laura Donovan, President, Carol Peterson, Kristin Donworth and Susan Becker.

 Sr. Laura Donovan is the former principal of the Academy of our Lady of Good Counsel (GCA) High School and the newly elected president for the Sisters of the Divine Compassion.
 She has been engaged in the Sisters’ mission and educational ministries for over 40 years.
 Sr. Laura was born in Geneva, NY.
 Her family later moved to White Plains where she now resides at Our Lady of Sorrows Convent.
 Her education and professional experience include a B.S. in Science from Good Counsel College/College of White Plains, an M.S. in Religious Education/Pastoral Studies from Loyola University, Chicago, an M.S. in Secondary School Science from Villanova University in PA, and a professional diploma in School Administration and Supervision, grades 7 – 12, from Manhattan College.
 Sr. Laura also holds New York State Certification in Biology, Chemistry, Physics, General Science, and Secondary School Administration.
 A graduate of Good Counsel Academy, Sr. Laura served as teacher, Science Department Chairperson, and Dean of Students at both Good Counsel Academy and Preston High School in the Bronx.